-The movie “Chef” will be shown on Sunday, Oct.
-19 at 2 p.m. at the Michigan City Public Library, 100 E. Fourth St. in Michigan City, offered through a collaboration between Purdue University North Central’s Odyssey Arts and Cultural Events Series and Michigan City Public Library.
+The movie “Wish I Was Here” will be shown on Sunday, Nov.
+16 at 2 p.m. at the Michigan City Public Library, 100 E. Fourth St. in Michigan City, offered through a collaboration between Purdue University North Central’s Odyssey Arts and Cultural Events Series and Michigan City Public Library.
 The showing is free and open to the public.
-The film is rated R for some obscenity and sexual humor.
+The film is rated R for language and sexual content.

 “Wish I Was Here” is Zach Braff’s follow up to “Garden State.”
 Written by Braff and his brother Adam Braff, the film stars Zach Braff as Aiden Bloom, a struggling actor.
 Kate Hudson stars as his wife.
 Mandy Patinkin plays Aiden’s dying father.

 The family home schools the Bloom’s children when they can no longer afford their private school tuition.
 Aiden takes the children on a series of outings as part of their “education.”
 Aiden is unwilling to give up his dream of becoming an actor and unsure of how to face the looming death of his father.
 Added to the mix is his brother who hasn’t spoken to their father for a year.

 “The Hollywood Reporter” reviewed the film following its premiere at the Sundance Film Festival, describing it as a “funny and emotionally satisfying tale of thirtysomethings trying to come to terms with life itself.”